Total Blindness VII

 Game strategy

-It is very important to understand that the mindset for playing chess well is completely different from the mindset for playing kriegspiel well.
-Chess played well is predominantly about offense.
-Kriegspiel played well is predominantly about defense.
+It is very important to understand that the mindset for playing chess well is completely different from the mindset for playing Kriegspiel well.
+Chess played well is predominantly about offence.
+Kriegspiel played well is predominantly about defence.
 Chess involves reasoning from complete knowledge.
 Kriegspiel involves reasoning from incomplete knowledge.
 In fact, a very useful trait for kriegspiel is paranoia.

 All rules below should be treated as a rules of thumb.
 They have a point, but there are always exceptions dictated by extenuating circumstances.